 Often these studies start with a main resource book, dig into extras, involve hands-on where possible, and expand through many subjects such as math, language, history, geography, etc. Usually, this method involves getting very comfortable with your local library, your computer, and the related resources that might be available in your local community.
 Popular ways to showcase what you’ve learned are through compiled presentation methods such as lapbooks, notebooks, or scrapbooks – but more technological options such as videos and blogging are starting to pop up too.

 If this is the way you want to teach your kids, how can you get started learning like this?

 Option 1: Find or buy pre-made / pre-prepared unit studies.

 One of the wonderful thing about our world today is that you can find just about anything you want online.
 There are quite a few terrific unit study resources available out there – on just about any topic!

-Making your own unit study can be a lot of fun, and mean that you can tailor fit it to your child’s favourite subjects and interests.
+Making your own unit studies can be a lot of fun, and mean that you can tailor fit them to your child’s favourite subjects and interests.